 Breakfast, Lunch and Dinner

-Additionally, a hike to the renowned Cave of 100 Monks awaits, ensuring blessings from the holy monks for a successful journey.
-The nearby village of Brabal is home to several Buddhist monasteries, where participation in prayer ceremonies is encouraged.
+You can take a hike to the renowned Cave of 100 Monks.
+Here, you can get blessings from the holy monks for a successful journey.
+There is also the village of Brabal nearby.
+It is home to several Buddhist monasteries, where you can participate in prayer ceremonies.
 Alternatively, you can take a hike to Ice Lake, Milarepa Cave, or Khangsar village.

 Day 06